Sarabion

 Sarabion, also written as Srabion or Sarabioun (سربيون) is a village belonging to the city of Jableh, located in the mountains of the Syrian coast, administratively affiliated to Al-Qutailibiyah circle and it is part the municipality of Dweir Baabda.
 The village is one of the oldest inhabited villages in the Syrian coast.

 Geography

 The village is at about 500 m above sea level.
-Neighboring villages include Hraisoun حريصون, Qurfays, and Dweir Baabda.
+Neighboring villages include Harisoun, Qurfays, and Dweir Baabda.

 The area has a Mediterranean climate, with high humidity in summer and heavy rain in winter.

 Demography

 Important figures from the village include Sheikh Abdullah Al-Sarbouni.

 Family names in the village include Ismael, Mohammad, Saleh, Ali, Skeif, Wannous, Masoud, Khalil, Abdulkarim, Darweesh, Mhanna, Safi, Aziz, Hashem, Asaad, Saada, Mahmoud, Eskandar, and others.